chumachok/cat-soup/README.md

 # overview
-cat soup is a rootkit developed to explore offensive capabilities using eBPF, its name was inspired by an animated film based on the manga created by Nekojiru. the rootkit consists of two components:
+cat soup is a kernel-level rootkit developed to explore offensive capabilities using eBPF, its name was inspired by an animated film based on the manga created by Nekojiru. the rootkit consists of two components:
 1. server (nyako)
 2. client (nyatta)